What the Bentonville Waiting Room Taught Me

 New IAB/MRC retail media measurement guidelines are standardizing the basics (impressions, viewability, methodology) so buyers can compare apples to apples.

-What is an OmniCommerce Performance Platform?
+What is an OmniChannel Performance Platform?

 Think of it as the performance layer that sits across your retail media, paid media, POS, and eCommerce stacks—connecting data, proving incremental lift, forecasting outcomes, and optimizing budgets automatically.

-peq omnicommerce performance platform
+peq omnichannel performance platform

 The 5 biggest benefits for advertisers